 On March 1, 2018 ARB released an update to the EMFAC model - EMFAC2017v1.0.2.
 The model was submitted for EPA review in the fall of 2018 and EPA published final approval of EMFAC for conformity use on August 15, 2019.
-The announcement set a grace period of 2 years before EMFAC2017 is required for use in new regional emissions analyses, therefore this analysis still relies on EMFAC2014 for all conformity tests.
+The announcement set a grace period of 2 years before EMFAC2017 is required for use in new regional emissions analyses.
+The conformity analysis for the 2023 FTIP and the 2022 RTP began in July 2021, before the EMFAC2017 grace period expired; therefore this analysis relies on EMFAC2014 for all conformity tests.

 On January 15, 2021 ARB released the latest update to the EMFAC model - EMFAC2021v1.0.0.
-The model has not yet been submitted for EPA review at the time of this conformity analysis.
+EPA has not yet approved EMFAC2021 for regional conformity use.

 On September 27, 2019, the United States Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA) published the "Safer Affordable Fuel-Efficient (SAFE) Vehicles Rule Part One: One National Program" (effective November 26, 2019).
 The Part One Rule revoked California's authority to set its own greenhouse gas emissions standards, which were incorporated in EMFAC2014 emissions model.
 On November 20, 2019, California Air Resources Board (CARB) released "EMFAC Off-Model Adjustment Factors to Account for the SAFE Vehicles Rule Part One" for use in regional conformity analyses.
 On March 12, 2020, EPA concurred on the use of CARB's EMFAC off-model adjustment factors in conformity demonstrations.
 On April 30, EPA and NHTSA published SAFE Vehicles Rule for Model Years 2021-2026 Passenger Cars and Light Trucks (Final SAFE Rule) rolling back federal fuel economy standards.
 On June 26, 2020 CARB issued a public notice stating that EMFAC adjustments released in November continue to be suitable for conformity purposes.
-The 2021 conformity analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 incorporates these emissions modeling adjustments.1
+On March 14,